dezinezync/TiTokenField/README.md

 TiTokenField
 ============

-Titanium Module for NSTokens like interface leveraging JSTokenField
+Titanium Module for NSTokens like interface leveraging JSTokenField viz.
+Email.app and Messages.app

 INSTALL THE MODULE
 --------------------